 You can package Zowe components (extensions) into various formats.
-You can package them as a standalone PAX, ZIP, or TAR file.
+You can package them as a stand-alone PAX, ZIP, or TAR file.
 You can also bundle and ship your Zowe extension(s) within another product.

-A typical component package, for example, jobs-api-package-1.0.4.zip, consists of these files and directories:
+A typical component package, for example, jobs-api-package-1.0.4.zip, consists of the following files and directories:

+manifest.yaml

+Refers to the Zowe component manifest file.
+You can find detailed definition of manifest in Zowe Component Manifest.

+• apiml-static-registration.yaml.template

-- manifest.yaml: This is the Zowe component manifest file.
-You can find detailed definition of manifest in Zowe Component Manifest. - apiml-static-registration.yaml.template: This is a supporting file that instructs the Zowe launch script how to register this extension service to the API Mediation Layer Discovery service.
+Refers to a supporting file that instructs the Zowe launch script how to register this extension service to the API Mediation Layer Discovery service.
 In this case, this file is referred in the manifest.yaml apimlServices.static[0].file field.
-This file is optional depending on the function of the component and you can change and customize the file name in the manifest file. - bin/(configure|start|validate).sh: These are Zowe component lifecycle scripts.
+This file is optional depending on the function of the component and you can change and customize the file name in the manifest file.

+bin/(configure|start|validate).sh

+This file contains the Zowe component lifecycle scripts.
 You may not need these files depending on the function of the component.
 You can find detailed definition of lifecycle scripts in Zowe component runtime lifecycle.